abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 Note that the MSVC compiler recompiles only the cpp-files belonging to the `Base` partition, if the interface file `Core/Base/Base.ixx` is changed.
-The cpp-files in other partitions of the same module aren't recompiled in that case.
+The cpp-files in other partitions of the same module are not recompiled in that case.

-Partitions aren't visible to the users of `Core`.
+Partitions aren't visible to the users of the `Core` module.
 It can only be imported has a whole.

 Advantages for using partitions are:

-1. Partitions allow to split a large interface into multiple parts
+1. Partitions provide a means to split large module interfaces into multiple parts.
 2. The module can internally use forward declarations of classes across partitions.

 I've published an updated